Configuring the scope view

 The scope is comprised of three (3) hierarchy levels by default:

 - Epics - Once higher-level priorities are settled, it's necessary to break them down into large pieces of work, which consist of multiple stories.

 - Stories - These are the user stories capture functionality requirements.

 - Sub-task - These are the work components that make up stories.

-Though these are the default hierarchy levels, you can still create and customize unlimited hierarchical levels in Portfolio for Jira.
+Though these are the default hierarchy levels, you can still create and customize unlimited hierarchical levels in Advanced Roadmaps.

 Viewing issues in the scope table

-- Click the Scope tab to display the scope table.
+- In your plan, click the Scope tab to display the scope table.